Intentional change starts with longing and imagination.

 UK/Italy

-¨After getting panic attacks during my last two performances, I had to stop doing what I loved most and had trained my whole life to do.
+¨After getting panic attacks during my last two performances, I had to stop doing what I loved most and had trained my whole life for.
+I was grieving.

-To pay the bills, I was working six days a week teaching local voice students in my flat.
-This made me physically ill.
-My anxiety was at an all-time high.
+To pay the bills, I worked six days a week teaching local voice students in my flat.
+I became physically ill, and my anxiety was at an all-time high.

-First, Maya helped me get over my fear of technology.
-Within a week, I was teaching all my students online!
-I became healthier and more relaxed.
+Maya walked me through the tech, and within a week, I was teaching all my students online!
+I got healthier and more relaxed.